eclipse/upm/docs/knownlimitations.md

  Galileo.
  * **Grove BLE** (HM-11) does not return data on the Intel Galileo board due to known UART limitation.
+ * **Grove Hall Sensor** (A11X), if the base shield is set to 3V on Intel Edison, it will trigger continous callbacks when the sensor is not reading anything.

 #### Adafruit Sensors